heathhenley/AOC/2024/README.md

 Ocaml - mostly with getting the diff list to work (just use mapi instead of map2)

 EDIT: An example of the linear time solution in Python on reddit: https://www.reddit.com/r/adventofcode/comments/1h4ncyr/comment/m00dpfi/

+EDIT2: I also added a Go solution for day 2